exerpteam/odin-drop-in/docs/LOCAL_DEVELOPMENT_AND_PUBLISHING.md

 ```
 This command tells pnpm to publish the package located by the filter.
 Pnpm will use the version from `packages/odin-dropin/package.json`.

-If you added `publishConfig: { "access": "public" }` to `packages/odin-dropin/package.json`, it will be published as a public package.
-Otherwise, scoped packages default to restricted/private (which typically requires a paid npm organization plan).

 ### Post-Publishing Steps

 1.  **Push Git Commits and Tags:**